christinaqtruong/reactrecipes/README.md

 yarn install
 ```

-or you can also use run the following [npm](https://www.npmjs.com/).
+or you can also use run the following [npm](https://www.npmjs.com/) command:

 ```
 npm install